JafarMustafazada/JafarMustafazada/README.md

 - 🌱 I’m currently learning 2D Game Design
 - 💞️ I’m looking to collaborate on Game Related Projects
 - 📫 How to reach me?
 Probably Mail Me
-- ⚡ Fun fact: I Dont't Feel Like Living With My Ducked Up Schedule
+- ⚡ Fun fact: Life no fun, Code is fun.

 <!---
 JafarMustafazada/JafarMustafazada is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.